cs1302uga/cs1302-minesweeper-alpha/README.md

   * **`void promptUser()`:** This method should print the game prompt to standard output and interpret user input from standard input, as described earlier in this document.
-    Instead of writing the code to check the mine field in this method, you should call the `isWon` and `isLost` methods described in these requirements instead.
+    Based on the command received, this method should delegate (i.e., call other methods) to handle the work.

-  * **`boolean isWon()` and `boolean isLost()`:** These methods should return `true` if, and only if, all the conditions are met to win or lose the game, respectively, as defined earlier in this document.
+  * **`boolean isWon()`:** This method should return `true` if, and only if, all the conditions are met to win the game as defined earlier in this document.

   * **`void printWin()` and ``void printLoss()``:** These